Design your model

 )

-# This variables is not part of the Qaekwy model itself
+# It is not a component of the solver's model but is used

 self.grid_value = grid_value